askerlee/segtran/README_polyformer.md

 `--split`: which part(s) of the dataset(s) to use. `all`: use the whole dataset(s). `train`: use the "train" split (usually random 85% of the whole dataset). `test`: use the "test" split (usually the remaining 15% of the whole dataset).
 The split is done in `dataloaders/{datasets2d.py, datasets3d.py}`.

 `--maxiter`: the maximum number of iterations.
 For refuge, maxiter is usually `10000` (the optimal checkpoint is usually around `7000` iterations).
-For polyp, maxiter is usually `14000` (the optimal checkpoint is usually around `13000` iterations).
+For polyp, maxiter is usually `15000` (the optimal checkpoint is usually around `14000` iterations).

 `--net`: which type of segmentation model to use.
 For few-shot learning, we mainly use U-Net, i.e., `--net unet-scratch`.

 **Train Polyformer (source):**

-`python3 train2d.py --split all --maxiter 3000 --task refuge --net unet-scratch --ds train,valid,test --polyformer source --cp ../model/unet-scratch-refuge-train,valid,test-02062104/iter_10000.pth --sourceopt allpoly`
+`python3 train2d.py --split all --maxiter 3000 --task refuge --net unet-scratch --ds train,valid,test --polyformer source --cp ../model/unet-scratch-refuge-train,valid,test-02062104/iter_7000.pth --sourceopt allpoly`

-Suppose the command line above saves checkpoints in ../model/unet-scratch-refuge-train,valid,test-02161507.

 *Arguments:*